nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

 I won't go into the details of both techniques, but we can say that the basic difference between these two types of encryption is that symmetric encryption uses one key for both encryption and decryption, and the asymmetric encryption uses public key for encryption and a private key for decryption.

+It is also important a particular type of encryption in Cloud Environment: **Encryption at rest**.
+Let's briefly see what it means.

+Generally speaking, there are two types of data: data in motion and data at rest.
+Data in motion (or “active data”) is data that you most likely use on a daily basis.

+Data at rest is stored and is usually protected by a firewall or anti-virus software.
+Though these methods of protection for data at rest is good, complete safety requires adding an additional layer of defense.
+This is where encryption at rest comes to play.

+**How Encryption at Rest Works?** Simply put, data encryption is the process of translating one form of data into another form of data that unauthorized users can’t decrypt.
+For example, you saved a copy of a paid invoice on your server with a customer’s credit card information.
+You definitely don’t want that to fall into the wrong hands.
+By encrypting data at rest, you’re essentially converting your customer’s sensitive data into another form of data.
+This usually happens through an algorithm that can’t be understood by a user who does not have an encryption key to decode it.
+Only authorized personnel will have access to these files, thus ensuring that your data stays secure.

 #### Hashing
 The hashing mechanism is used when a one-way, non-reversible form of data protection is required.
 Once hashing has been applied to a message, it is blocked and no key is given to unlock the message. **A common application of this mechanism is the storage of passwords.**